mpmpmpmp1/braze-docs/_docs/_partners/message_orchestration/additional_channels/messaging/zendeskchat.md

 ### Step 4: Create a trigger in Zendesk to update a user when a ticket is closed

-If you’d like to notify the user that the ticket has been closed, Create a new campaign in Braze with the templated response body
+If you’d like to notify the user that the ticket has been closed, create a new campaign in Braze with the templated response body

 ![ticket closed.]({% image_buster /assets/img/front/front_custom_channel2.png %}){: style="max-width:65%;"}

 Select **API Triggered delivery**, copy campaign ID

 Next, set up a trigger to notify Braze when the ticket is closed:
-- Category: Trigger a message
+- Category: **Trigger a message**
 - Under Conditions, select **Ticket>Ticket Status** is changed to **Solved**

 ![Solved ticket.]({% image_buster /assets/img/front/front_custom_channel2.png %}){: style="max-width:65%;"}

-Under Actions, select Notify by Webhook and choose the second endpoint you just created.
+Under **Actions**, select **Notify by Webhook** and choose the second endpoint you just created.
 From there, we need to specify the body of the API call:

 ![Solved ticket2.]({% image_buster /assets/img/front/front_custom_channel2.png %}){: style="max-width:65%;"}